 We were interested to read Dr Rosser's paper (Journal, January 1976, 128, p 61).
 We have recently had a patient treated with lithium carbonate who developed ophthalmic Graves' disease (Rundle and Wilson, 1945).
 This condition is characterized by classical exophthalmos and an abnormal hypothalamico-pituitary axis with normal levels of triiodothyronine and thyroxine and absence of other signs of hyperthyroidism.
-In thyroid disorder exophthalmos indicates an auto-immune process and occurs in this condition in classical Graves' disease and occasionally in Hashimoto's disease.
+In thyroid disorder exophthalmos indicates an auto-immune process and occurs in this condition in classical Graves' disease.